The Heather B. Hamilton Armstrong, a.k.a. Dooce, that I once knew

 Oh Heather.”
 I said out loud.
 For her, for her children, my heart broke.

 At that moment, I was a wobbly shadow of myself.
 Looking back, I wish I could have done it better.
 I wish I had held my boundaries or had more compassion or both.
 I also wish that in that moment I had the wherewithal to forgive both of us.
 We were both dealing with our own shit and traumas.
-Mostly, I wish I understood: what was going on with Heather had nothing to do with me.
+Mostly, I wish I understood that what was going on with Heather had nothing to do with me.
 I did not understand her rage.
 I cannot express its power.
 We were in a feedback loop.
 It was a mess.
 It went well beyond a normal fight between two best friends, even a really bad fight.

 I will carry this.